 Open Online Ordering Site while Making Menus

-This is also a great way to learn how different formatting tools affect the way a Menu functions from the Customer side.
-The more you track how the Back Office connects to the Online Ordering Page, the easier it becomes to make Menus.
+This approach also helps you understand how various formatting tools impact the functionality of your menu from the customer’s perspective.
+The more you observe how changes in the Back Office are reflected on the Online Ordering Page, the easier it will be to create and refine your menus.

 Use an Appealing Menu Name

-The Menu Picture is what your Customers see on the Online Ordering Page.
-A good Menu picture adds color to your Site and entices Customers to buy food.
+The menu picture is what customers see on your Online Ordering Page.
+A high-quality menu image adds visual appeal to your site and encourages customers to place orders.

 Write a Menu Description

-The Description helps Customers understand what type of Menu they are ordering.
-It also can list important information like a minimum order requirement, portion size, and other included Items.
+The description helps customers understand the type of menu they are ordering.
+It can also provide important details, such as minimum order requirements, portion sizes, and included items.

 In addition, you can add Item Descriptions and Production Notes to individual Items, giving your Customers and Staff clear understandings of the food they Order.